Clearview High School: Academics

 Students with high GPAs are eligible to attend Lorain County Community College through the Post-Secondary Enrollment Options Program (PSEO).
-Juniors and seniors also may attend the Lorain County JVS in Oberlin.
+Juniors and seniors also may attend the Lorain County Joint Vocational School in Oberlin.
 Students attending LCCC or LCJVS are officially Clearview students.
 Many students participating in one of these programs split their days between the high school site and LCCC/LCJVS.

 Clearview High School traditionally sends a vast majority of its students to additional education, whether in college, vocational training or enlistment in the military after commencement.
 Seniors participate in the High School Recognition Assembly at Clearview High School before commencement exercises are held at the Lorain Palace Theater.

 Extracurricular activities

 The Clearview Clippers competed in the Stripes Division of the Patriot Athletic Conference but, as of 2019, reformed the Lorain County League with seven other schools in baseball, basketball (boys' and girls'), bowling, cross country, football, softball, track and field, volleyball and wrestling.
 The Clearview football team plays home games at Tom Hoch Field at the high school complex, and the Clearview basketball, volleyball and wrestling teams play home games at the Frank and Anne Szalay Gymnasium.

 Clearview was a former member of the Lakeland Conference and the Patriot Athletic Conference; both are now defunct.

 Additionally, several teams compete at a club level, including Academic Challenge.

 The Clearview Clippers finished the 2008 football regular season undefeated at 10-0.
 They lost their opening round state playoff game to Ottawa-Glandorf High School, 41-14.

 Other CHS organizations include Blue Crew, cheerleading, National Honor Society, President's Club, Band, student council, yearbook and Youth for Youth.